csc-training/hybrid-openmp-mpi/docs/02-openmp-intro.md

     - Sections construct
     - Task construct
     - Workshare construct (Fortran only)
-- Thread id can be queried and used for distributing work manually (similar to MPI rank)
+- Thread ID can be queried and used for distributing work manually (similar to MPI rank)

 # Loop construct